 John Frusciante’s 1950s Gibson ES-175D

-John found this guitar through Vincent Gallo sometime in 1999.
-It features a dark sunburst finish, two PAF pickups, and a full depth hollow body making it a semi-acoustic guitar.
-Although he referred to it in a couple of interviews as a ’56, that can’t be the case since the PAFs were not available on models made before 1957.
-Therefore, the guitar is either a ’57 or newer.
+John found this 1950s Gibson ES-175D through Vincent Gallo sometime in 1999.
+It features a dark sunburst finish, two PAF pickups, and a full-depth hollow body, making it a semi-acoustic guitar.
+Although John referred to it as a ’56 in a few interviews, this isn’t possible since PAF pickups were not introduced until 1957.
+Therefore, the guitar is either a ’57 or a later model.

 You know, you can’t really play funk on .012s, but I did feel, based on the two or three guitar players there are in rock music who play with .012s or .013s, that I could develop a style that would go with Flea’s bass playing on strings of that size.
 So I wrote a couple of songs using that guitar, and it worked out well.